 Novelty candles need packaging that keeps the shape stable and labels that identify the product clearly, state basic burn warnings, and reduce confusion with food or toys.

 If you are deciding how to protect delicate shapes in transit, choose candle packaging based on how well it keeps the candle stable as well as how it looks on the shelf.
-Packaging does more than protect the finish.
-It helps keep protruding details from snapping, keeps fragrance oils from marking nearby items, and tells the buyer how the candle should be placed and burned.
-Novelty shapes often need sturdier inserts than standard pillars because heads, petals, limbs, and textured edges can break in transit.
+Novelty shapes often need firmer inserts than standard pillars because heads, petals, limbs, and textured edges can break or rub during transit.

 - Name the product as a candle in clear text on the outer packaging.